alicelovescake/cash-app-98/README.md

 - As a user, I want to be able to send and receive money.
 - As a user, I want to be able to view my history of transactions.
 - As a user, I want to be able to request money from another account.
+- As a user, I want to be rewarded for my purchases.